UNIVERSITY OF WISCONSIN River Falls

-A1: Whether measured in terms of popularity (number of students majoring in psychology), recognition of teaching excellence, or the number of our students who complete independent research and/or internships, the UWRF Department of Psychology is recognized as one of the finest departments on campus.
-We are especially proud of the quality of our staff members all of whom are committed to teaching and who each represent a different area of psychology.
-This configuration enables the department to provide students abroad, rigorous academic program of basic and applied courses which prepare students for graduate school, and the world of work.
+Whether measured in terms of popularity (number of students majoring in psychology), recognition of teaching excellence, or the number of students completing independent research and/or internships, the UWRF Department of Psychology is recognized as one of the finest departments on campus.
+We are especially proud of the quality of our faculty, all of whom are committed to teaching and who each represent a different area of psychology.
+This configuration enables the department to provide a broad, rigorous academic program of basic and applied courses that prepare students for graduate school and the world of work.

-A2: Unlike many larger universities at which undergraduates would seldom have direct contact with faculty, we understand the importance of student-faculty interaction and work hard to provide a lot of accessibility.
-All students receive one-on-one advising and are strongly encouraged to complete at least one research project under the supervision of a faculty member.
-More informally, we also host an annual fall picnic, spring bowling party, departmental banquet, and annual Twins outing.
+We understand the importance of student-faculty interaction.
+Unlike many larger universities we work hard to provide access to faculty.
+All psychology majors receive one-on-one faculty advising and are strongly encouraged to complete at least one research project under the supervision of a faculty member.
+We also host several annual informal opportunities to interact with faculty and other students - a fall picnic, spring bowling party, departmental banquet, and Twins outing.

-Q4: Do students have an opportunity to do research?
+Will I have an opportunity to engage in research?

-A4: The psychology department realizes that research experience is important both for students considering graduate school as well as those seeking employment directly after graduation.
-In addition to at least one mandatory research project as part of the Research Methods course, we encourage all students to complete independent research under the supervision of a faculty member or take our Advanced Research Methods course.
-Each year many students and faculty present their collaborative work at the Midwestern Psychological Association Conference (Chicago) or other local or national research conferences (National Council on Undergraduate Research).
+The psychology department realizes that research experience is important both for students considering graduate school as well as those seeking employment directly after graduation.
+In addition to at least one mandatory research project as part of a research methods course, we encourage all students to complete independent research under the supervision of a faculty member or take an advanced research methods course.
+Each year, many students and faculty present their collaborative work at the annual meeting of the Midwestern Psychological Association in Chicago or other local, regional or national research conferences such as the National Council on Undergraduate Research.

-Q5: Do students have an opportunity to get "hands-on" training is psychology?
+Do I have an opportunity to get "hands-on" training in psychology?

-A6: Most parents are aware that the most practical goal of a college education is employment.
-Knowledge for career opportunities, however, may be less certain.
-The majority of our students go directly into either Human Services, Health Care, or Education.
-An increasing number of students go directly into a graduate program (Masters or PhD), with most of those entering either Mental Health Counseling or School Counseling/School Psychology.
+Certainly one practical goal of a college education is employment.
+Knowledge about career opportunities, however, may be less certain.
+Upon graduation, most of our students work in fields related to human services, health care, or education.
+An increasing number of students either enter graduate program at the masters or doctoral level, with most of those entering either mental health counseling, school counseling, or school psychology.

-In addition, all first-year students are given a special advisor who meets with them a little more often than a regular faculty advisor (every other week or so) and sets up special sessions for them to learn more about the university and the field of psychology.
+In addition, all first-year students are given a special advisor who meets with them regularly and sets up special sessions for them to learn more about the university and the field of psychology.